Debate Over Kazakh President's Father Highlights Cult Of Personality Sensitivities

 Then-acting head of Qastai’s faculty, Manshuk Muqasheva, denied that he had been dismissed when contacted by Azattyq.

-"I am pleased to inform you that there is currently no order to dismiss Dastan Qastai -- he will continue to work at the Faculty of Journalism," Sayasat wrote.
+"I am pleased to inform you that there is currently no order to dismiss Dastan Qastai -- he will continue to work at the Faculty of Journalism," Nurbek wrote.

 RFE/RL's Kazakh Service on October 9 reported that Muqasheva had been dismissed, citing a social-media post by Deputy Rector Lazzat Erkinbaeva.
 Tumeibaev, however, has retained his post.